How to Paint Bathroom Floor Tiles

 Another Idea: DIY Painted Tile Floor in a Laundry Room

 This bathroom wasn’t my only DIY painted tile floor project.
 I also updated my aunt’s laundry room tile using painter’s tape to create a plaid pattern instead of a stencil.
 It’s a great example of painted tile floor ideas if you prefer straight lines over repeating motifs, and the process uses the same prep, primer, and paint steps.
+If you finish your floor and want to keep going with the room, box molding wall trim is a natural next project.

 Final Thoughts: Budget Bathroom Floor Makeover